brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-Static data (like a literal `1` or `'hello'`) are not very useful
-for understanding lifetimes since their lifetimes are the
-lifetime of the program.
-Going forward I will use allocated data
-that live on the heap to dig into the details.
+Static data (like a literal `1` or `"hello"`) are not very useful for understanding lifetimes since their lifetimes are the lifetime of the program.
+Lifetimes are mostly interesting when we write code binding references to variables and the underlying data live on the heap.

-Trying the borrow checker's other suggestion, providing a
-parameter, also compiles successfully, even though
-the parameter has nothing to do with the `&i32` returned:
+Trying the borrow checker's other suggestion, providing a parameter, also compiles successfully, even though the parameter, `x`, has nothing to do with the `&i32` returned:

 ```rust
 fn f3(x: &i32) -> &i32 {